 The TKA JROTC Color Guard is the elite flag branch of the drill team.
 The purpose of the Color Guard is to serve the community by presenting our nation's colors at events such as football games, parades, 9/11 ceremonies, and American Legion events.
 The Color Guard competes with the drill team against other schools in our area to prove who is the best team.
 Precision is key.
 In order to present our nation's colors well, we train, practice, and execute the movements with the most efficiency and expertise possible.

 The TKA JROTC Marksmanship Team uses air rifles to compete against other schools in target shooting.
 After taking a course in gun safety, the cadets go to a shooting range, where they can practice their skills.

-The TKA JROTC Orienteering Team, which started recently in 2013, is a team that works on map reading and land navigation through the woods.
+The TKA JROTC Orienteering Team is a team that works on map reading and land navigation through the woods.
 Orienteering is one of the most adventurous special teams and consists of map and compass reading, forest navigation, and physical fitness.
 At the beginning of the season orienteering consists of classes teaching cadets how to read a topographical map and various other skills but once we get out of the classroom the real fun begins.
 Training will consist of lots of running and navigating on our campus course to prepare us for when we get to competitions.
-At competitions cadets will be given a map and a set of coordinates, the coordinates must than be translated onto the map and cadets will run off into the woods to search for those points while navigating obstacles such has hills, dense brush, and rivers!
-Orienteering is for the cadets who seek the true adventure found in the woods.
+At competitions cadets will be given a map and a set of coordinates, the coordinates must then be translated onto the map and cadets will run off into the woods to search for those points while navigating obstacles such has hills, dense brush, and rivers.

 Cyber Patriot/VEX Robotics Team